webbuyrich/angular-spa/readme.md

-# angularjs-lynda
+# angular-spa
-AngularJS theme for Lynda Course
+One Page Theme using WP and AngularJS